Logic: History

 Top row: Aristotle, who established the canon of western philosophy; and Avicenna, who replaced Aristotelian logic in Islamic discourse.
 Bottom row: William of Ockham, a major figure of medieval scholarly thought; and Gottlob Frege, one of the founders of modern symbolic logic.

 Logic was developed independently in several cultures during antiquity.
-One major early contributor was Aristotle, who developed term logic in his Organon and Prior Analytics.
+One major early contributor was Aristotle, who developed term logic in his Organon, in particular the Prior Analytics.
 He was responsible for the introduction of the hypothetical syllogism and temporal modal logic.
 Further innovations include inductive logic as well as the discussion of new logical concepts such as terms, predicables, syllogisms, and propositions.
 Aristotelian logic was highly regarded in classical and medieval times, both in Europe and the Middle East.
 It remained in wide use in the West until the early 19th century.
 It has now been superseded by later work, though many of its key insights are still present in modern systems of logic.

 Ibn Sina (Avicenna) was the founder of Avicennian logic, which replaced Aristotelian logic as the dominant system of logic in the Islamic world.
 It influenced Western medieval writers such as Albertus Magnus and William of Ockham.
 Ibn Sina wrote on the hypothetical syllogism and on the propositional calculus.
 He developed an original "temporally modalized" syllogistic theory, involving temporal logic and modal logic.
 He also made use of inductive logic, such as his methods of agreement, difference, and concomitant variation, which are critical to the scientific method.
 Fakhr al-Din al-Razi was another influential Muslim logician.
 He criticized Aristotelian syllogistics and formulated an early system of inductive logic, foreshadowing the system of inductive logic developed by John Stuart Mill.

 During the Middle Ages, many translations and interpretations of Aristotelian logic were made.
 The works of Boethius were particularly influential.
 Besides translating Aristotle's work into Latin, he also produced textbooks on logic.
 Later, the works of Islamic philosophers such as Ibn Sina and Ibn Rushd (Averroes) were drawn on.
-This expanded the range of ancient works available to medieval Christian scholars since more Greek work was available to Muslim scholars that had been preserved in Latin commentaries.
+This expanded the range of ancient works available to medieval Christian scholars since more Greek work was available to Muslim scholars than had been preserved in Latin translations.
 In 1323, William of Ockham's influential Summa Logicae was released.
 It is a comprehensive treatise on logic that discusses many basic concepts of logic and provides a systematic exposition of types of propositions and their truth conditions.